Table of Contents

 Step 5.
 Provide Training and Resources

 - Equip your team with the knowledge and skills necessary for Agile implementation.
-Training workshops, certifications, and hands-on coaching can be invaluable.
+Training workshops, certifications, and hands-on coaching are invaluable.

 - Invest in tools that support Agile practices, such as project management software, to streamline communication and collaboration.